Louisiana vs. UL Monroe NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Warhawks are 3-3 ATS when underdogs by 21.5 points or more this year.

-- UL Monroe is 2-4 against the spread and 2-4 overall when the team totals over 351.9 yards.
+- When UL Monroe piles up more than 351.9 yards, the team is 2-4 against the spread and 2-4 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.